petetanru/petetanru.github.io/_projects/th-nmt.md

 **Models**

+— Do a direct comparison of all the above results, with double the GRU units and embedding (256 to 512), and see if subword level,  character level, and multilingual models start to catch up to word level's performance.

--[ ] Try out transformer models. [link](https://arxiv.org/abs/1706.03762)
+— Try out transformer models. [link](https://arxiv.org/abs/1706.03762)

--[ ] See if characterlevel CNNs can be combined with transformers?
+— See if characterlevel CNNs can be combined with transformers?
 Or whether it makes sense to?

 **Visualizing multilingual advantages and failures**